okgrow/guides/docs/NewAppSetup-CreateNewApp.md

 1. On the Semaphore project page, under "Servers", click the server name (e.g., "Staging")
 1. On the servers screen, click the "Edit Server" button
 1. Under "Deploy commands" click the "Change deploy commands" link and paste the contents from [staging app deploy config](https://github.com/okgrow/guides/blob/master/scripts/semaphore-staging-deploy-config)
-    - TODO: The deploy config needs to be split into web/mobile

 ### Production Server
 1. Click the + button beside "Servers" on the Semaphore project page to add a new server.